 Day 7: See Bath and Stonehenge.

-This is the last day of your British Tour, and there is no sign of slowing down!
+There is no sign of slowing down on the last day of your British Tour!
 The road from Cardiff to London is littered with history, stunning scenery and architectural delights.
-The first stop for the day is Bath – a UNESCO World Heritage Site featuring some of the finest architecture in Europe.
-Join us on a guided walking tour of the town, and learn about the historical significance of the region, including the natural hot springs which supply the Roman baths – visited by over 1 million international tourists every year!
-Continuing on the last legs of your journey, you have an optional excursion that could have you unraveling one of the Worlds’ greatest mysteries.
+The first stop for the day is Bath – a UNESCO World Heritage Site featuring some of the most exemplary architecture in Europe.
+Join us on a guided walking tour of the town and learn about the region’s historical significance, including the natural hot springs that supply the Roman baths – visited by over 1 million international tourists every year!
+Then, continuing on the last legs of your journey, you have an optional excursion that could have you unravelling one of the world’s greatest mysteries.
 Stonehenge – need we say more?
-You have the opportunity to witness an ancient and awe-inspiring structure, which has baffled scientists, tourists, and historians for centuries.
+You have the opportunity to witness an ancient and awe-inspiring structure that has baffled scientists, tourists, and historians for centuries.

 Van / Driver